eligoldweber/specTesting/examples/note.md

 * want to find sth. in the spec black box but not in the human black box
 * use heuristics (e.g. z3) to automatically generate "test cases" that is in spec black box, and check manually by the human black box
 #### Approaches and potential problems
-1. randomness - require significant amount of manual work (and can never be automated)
+1. randomness - require significant amount of manual work
 2. edge cases - not all problems are at the edge
 <!-- 3. potential improvement of 1: extract duplicated pattern on top of the test cases generated
     * need to establish equivalency of cases (e.g., for sorting, the pattern [2,1,3]->[1,2,3] is nothing different from [5,4,6]->[4,5,6] in some sense)